List of raions of Ukraine (1966–2020): Raions of oblasts and the autonomous republic

-There were 490 raions in 24 oblasts and the Crimea autonomous republic of Ukraine.
+There were 490 raions in 24 oblasts and Autonomous Republic of Crimea.
 The number of raions per region (oblast and autonomous republic) varies between 11 and over 20.
 The average area of a Ukrainian raion before the reform was 1200 km2.
 The average population was 52,000.

 The city municipalities of regional (oblast) significance (abbr.
 MOZ) had an independent of raion jurisdiction.
 The number of such cities (MOZ) varied from one region to another.

 Each raion consisted of urban (towns) or rural (villages), smaller municipalities that were administrated by their local councils (selsoviet, silrada) and subordinated to raion's or city's administrations.
 They were the lowest level of administrative division.

 Districts of cities

 Some cities of oblast subordination along with the two cities of national significance (Kyiv and Sevastopol) are also divided in "city raions".
 "City raions" have their own local administration and are subordinated directly to a city.
 They may contain other cities, towns, and villages.